ctb/titus-blog/src/2014-how-good-is-megahit.rst

 Appendix: MEGAHIT and digital normalization
 -------------------------------------------

-In the MEGAHIT paper, they commented that digital normalization could lead to loss of information.
+In the MEGAHIT paper, they commented that they believed that digital normalization could lead to loss of information.
 So I thought I'd compare MEGAHIT on 100x against MEGAHIT and SPAdes running on digitally normalized 100x:

 ======================    =======      ============== ==============
 Measure                   100x         DN (w/MEGAHIT) DN (w/SPAdes)